jgruber/f5-container-demonstration-virtual-device/README.md

 wget https://git.io/fpfxT -O setup.bash
 sudo bash ./setup.bash
 ```
-When the sscript is complete the server will reboot.
+When the script is complete the server will reboot.